 More flexibility – do IELTS when you need it

-You can do IELTS on computer up to 7 days a week and up to 3 times a day.
-For example, at IDP IELTS Test Centre in Sydney, you can do an IELTS test every day of the week.
-Academic or General Training.
-So, you can book your test today, and have your results next week!
+You can do IELTS on computer up to 7 days a week and up to 3 times a day, academic or General Training.
+You can book your test today, and have your results next week!
 And, with IELTS, you don’t pay for a late booking.
 The IELTS test fee is the same.

 Remember what we said before about custom-built, comfortable test rooms?
 Fewer people doing the test at the same time means less stress and a quicker experience.
 Imagine boarding an international flight with 200+ passengers, or a plane with 12 people on board.
 Which one is easier?
-With a maximum of 24 test takers per session Brisbane’s IDP centre offers an atmosphere that is less stressful and noisy than in bigger test venues.
+With a maximum of 24 test-takers per session, our IELTS on computer test centres offer an atmosphere that is less stressful and noisy than in bigger venues.

 The IELTS Speaking test is not on computer.
 You do it face-to-face, in a quiet room, with an experienced and friendly IELTS examiner.
 This allows for a real-world speaking experience.
 Besides, a real human understands your accent – you are not penalised for having an accent.
 Other English tests make you talk to a computer, and get this marked by a computer.
 As a result, even native English speakers can perform more poorly than expected.
 With IELTS, you talk to a real human.
 You can ask an examiner to clarify a question or repeat or rephrase a question.